Trump misgenders Lia Thomas, goes on tirade about transgender athletes in Wisconsin

 “And he was just given the Female Athlete of the Year by the way did you know that,” Mr Trump told the crowd in Waukesha to heckles and boos.
 “Is our country going to hell or what? “

-Mr Trump continued to misgender him, saying “he had a wingspan like this,” showing how tall she was.
+Mr Trump continued to misgender her, saying “he had a wingspan like this,” showing how tall she was.

 Mr Trump also cited another transgender athlete, this time a weightlifter, whom he said had an unfair advantage and again misgendered him.